 It is one of the very oldest dishes, and archeologists found proof of its existence at around 9500 B.C.
-A chicken pot pie is a wonderful recipe for your dinner.
+Nowadays, chicken pot pie is a wonderful recipe for your dinner.
 And of course, will contain primarily chicken meat, but this can be mixed with vegetables, and recipes differ.

 While not always looking very royal and exclusive, the pot pie was originally served during banquets in the Roman Empire and back then filled with luxury food such as high-quality meat, oysters, or other seafood.

 - What To Serve With Brisket: 28 Amazing Side Dishes In 2022